 - Quickly launch and deploy app enhancements and fixes without requiring user intervention.
 You’re no longer dependent on end users who like to hit the “remind me tomorrow” option whenever there’s an update available.

-- Increase your development and test speeds by leveraging web standards.
+- Increase your development and test speeds by leveraging powerful web capabilities.

 - Contribute to building a safer, faster, and stabler way for all Internet users.